florianmahner/tomlparse/docs/README.md

 ### Basic Example

 You first define your configuration options in a TOML file.
-TOML files have the advantage of being highly flexible and includes a lot of native types.
+TOML files are highly flexible and include a lot of native types.
 Have look [here](https://toml.io/en/v1.0.0) for an extensive list.
 TOML files usually come in the following form:

 ```toml
 # This is a very basic TOML file